connectthefuture/dotfiles-33/README.md

 ### Compability

-I'm currently using these dotfiles like this:
+I'm currently using these dotfiles in the following configurations:

+* OS X (El Capitan) with Terminal.app and Bash
 * OS X (El Capitan) with iTerm2 and ZSH